heffergm/homework/provision/COMMENTS.md

 Modified existing `include: tasks/deps.yml` to be `include_tasks`, to resolve deprecation warning.
-In keeping with the separation of various tasks in individual include files, I broke out the installation and configuration of runit, the application and nginx into individual include files.
+In keeping with the separation of various tasks in individual include files, I broke out the installation and configuration of runit, the application, nginx, etc into individual include files.

 ### Runit Playbook Comments

-Ansible friendly setup using `yum_repository` resource to set up the repos, as curl'ing a script off the internet and piping it to `sudo bash` isn't the best.
+Ansible friendly setup using `yum_repository` resource to set up the repos, as curl'ing a script off the internet and piping it to `sudo bash` isn't the best idea.

 ### Application Playbook Comments